jrwishart/mwaved/cran-comments.md

-# mwaved v1.1.6 update candidate from v1.1.5 package.
+# mwaved v1.1.8 update candidate from v1.1.7 package.

-* Fixed
+* Fixed the autoconf warnings.
+* Updated URLs in documentation to use DOIs instead.

 ## Test environments

-* locally Windows 10 using R 3.5.3
+* Linux Arch LTS 5.10.74-1
 * win-builder (devel and release)
-* rocker devel debian

 ## R CMD check results

 * There were no NOTEs, ERRORs, or WARNINGs.